ATMLSantamaria/Cpp-Concurrency-In-Action/Chapter-5 Atomic Types and Cpp Memory Model/5.2_AtomicOperationAndTypesinCpp/1-OverviewAndAtomicFlag.md

 };
 ```
 ## std::atomic\<bool\>
-Atomic<bool> is the most vasic of the atomic integral types.
+Atomic<bool> is the most basic of the atomic integral types.

 **Build from non atomic**
 ```cpp